a-donati/horiseon-code-refactor/README.md

 # horiseon-code-refactor

 Horiseon code refactor is a modified version of Horiseon's website where HTML semantic and alt tags have been added for improved accessibility and repetitive CSS classes have been condensed.
-Broken navigation links have been been repaired.
+Broken navigation links have been repaired.

 ## Installation